rust-vmm/vm-memory/DESIGN.md

 ### Backend Implementation Based on `mmap`

-Provides an implementation of the `GuestMemory` trait by mmapping VM's physical memory into the current process.
+Provides an implementation of the `GuestMemory` trait by mmapping the VM's physical memory into the current process.

 - `MmapRegion`: implementation of mmap a continuous range of physical memory